What’s the best gym management software platform in 2022?

 Our reviewer still uses Wodify and refuses to give it up even though it’s the first iteration of the client app.
 He reported that every athlete he’s worked with has problems with Wodify Athlete and Wodify Client.
 In one case, a member can only get Wodify Client to work by uninstalling and reinstalling it every week.

 Cost: Wodify no longer lists pricing for its Engage, Grow and Promote services on its website.
-Last year, rates ranged from $109 to $419 per month with many a la carte add-ons.
-Wodify Pulse is a new add-on, and it’s $99 per month.
+In 2020, rates ranged from $109 to $419 per month with many a la carte add-ons.
+Wodify Pulse was a new add-on in 2021, and it cost $99 per month that year.
+It’s now $139.
 Pricing page: Click here.

 Info From Wodify